Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 The `#!Python @job` decorator indicates that the decorated function is a single step in a workflow.
 The `#!Python @flow` decorator indicates that the decorated function is a full workflow, consisting of many individual `#!Python @job`-decorated functions (and/or `#!Python @subflow`-decorated functions).
 The `#!Python @subflow` decorator indicates that the decorated function is a sub-workflow within a larger workflow and is often used to define dynamic workflows.

 Based on the value for the `WORKFLOW_ENGINE` global variable in your [quacc settings](settings.md), the appropriate decorator will be automatically selected.
-If no workflow engine is specified, the decorators will have no effect.
+If the workflow engine is set to `None`, the decorators will have no effect.

 ## Examples